brandenburgas/patients-portal/README.md

 To submit, email our HR dept at peopleteam@phrasee.co please remember to include your name.
 Your email should include any notes that you may have for our consideration, along with either a zip file of your updated version of the application, or a link to a GitHub repository containing the updated application.

 ## Task
-You have been supplied with a partially complete mini React application, consisting of a simple login form for a fictitious medical records app.
+Your task is to develop a mini React application, consisting of a simple login form for a fictitious medical records app.

-The application requires refactoring and completion.
-Please complete the functionality of the app and refactor the code in accordance with your understanding of the best practice.
+Please complete the functionality of the app and change the code in accordance with your understanding of **best practices**.

-Feel free to use any technology available in the React environment to achieve the results.
+Feel free to use any technology available in the React environment to achieve the results and do any change you deem needed.

 ## Design
 The login page should look like the following image, but doesn't have to be pixel perfect.